alinour64/Autocomplete/README.md

 ### Shell scripts

-- runit.sh: compile and run he program
+- runit.sh: compile and run the program
 - create-output.sh: compile, run, check for clang-tidy, clang-format and valgrind warnings
 - check-code-coverage: examine if any lines not executed during tests